 - Millennials were early adopters of podcasts and continue to be a prime audience.

 Given our findings, I encouraged marketers to adopt this channel if it applies to any of their niche audiences.
-That led to some great feedback as well as some questions relating to the potential for podcasts in healthcare marketing, specifically.
+That led to some great feedback as well as some questions relating to the use of podcasts and videos in healthcare, specifically.

 A big question surfaced: Do the podcast demographics actually translate to potential for healthcare marketers?
 The answer is a solid, maybe!

 Of course, that’s because (as with all content strategy) the application depends on the audience.
-Here are 3 examples of where I see podcasts working well:
+Here are 3 examples of where I see the use of podcasts and videos in healthcare working well:

 The physician audience